scorzo/chat-ui-v2/README.md

 Commands to Start
 Navigate to the root directory (where the docker-compose.yml file is located).

-Run Docker Compose to build and start the containers:
+Run Docker Compose to build and start the front-end and back-end containers:

     docker-compose up --build